Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Calgary Public Transit

-Calgary Transit offers public transit services across the city with buses, shuttle buses and light rail (C-Train).
+Calgary Transit offers public transit services across the city with buses, shuttle buses, and light rail (C-Train).
 The light rail network is the backbone of the system.
-The convenient system can serve all of your transit needs, is cost-effective, and also helps to keep the city green.
+The convenient system can serve all of your transit needs, is cost-effective, and helps keep the city green.
+Read more about Calgary public transit tips for newcomers.

 Community Support for Newcomers

 Calgary is one of the most diverse cities in Canada.
 It welcomes newcomers from different countries around the world.
-Immigrants have access to a variety of services and programs to help them acclimate to the region.
-You can get support for moving, finding housing, job searching, language skills, and much more.
+Newcomers can access many services and programs to help adapt to the region.
+You can get support for moving, finding housing, job searching, language skills, and more.

 Immigrant Services Calgary is a top resource for immigrants coming to the city.